Barreforthe History, Family Crest & Coats of Arms

 Early Origins of the Barreforthe family

-Another 179 words (13 lines of text) covering the years 1329 and 1620 are included under the topic Early Barreforthe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barreforthe research.
+Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Barreforthe History in all our PDF Extended History products and printed products wherever possible.

 Barreforthe Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Barreforthe has been spelled many different ways, including Burford, Bareford, Berford, Barford, Buford, Burfort and many more.